suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 WHERE "ColumnB" = 'some value'
 ```

-Example:

 > Word of warning, if the `WHERE` clause is left off, then **all** rows will be
 > updated.

+Example:

-Example, change the `Genre` into `children horror` for all the books where the
+Change the `Genre` into `children horror` for all the books where the
-`PrimaryAuthor` is `R. L. Stine`
+`PrimaryAuthor` is `R. L. Stine`.

 ```sql
 UPDATE "Books" SET "Genre" = 'children horror' WHERE "PrimaryAuthor" = 'R. L. Stine';
 ```

-> NOTE: You can apply multiple changes with the SET command
+> NOTE: You can apply multiple changes with the SET command.

 ```sql
 UPDATE "Books" SET "Genre" = 'children horror', "YearPublished" = 1995 WHERE "PrimaryAuthor" = 'R. L. Stine';